Darwin Tree of Life Project

 The Earth is experiencing the “sixth great extinction”, an event that threatens the biodiversity upon which human society depends.
 As part of global initiatives to use genomics to reveal and understand biodiversity, and thus contribute to conservation and mitigation of the effects of catastrophic change, the Sanger Institute has initiated the Tree of Life programme.
 The Darwin Tree of Life project is one of the programme’s key activities.

-Together we will collect and identify specimens, extract and sequence DNA and RNA, and assemble and annotate the genomes of the approximately 70,000 species with which we share these islands.
+Together we are collecting and identifying specimens, extracting and sequencing DNA and RNA, and assembling and annotating the genomes of the approximately 70,000 species with which we share these islands.
 We will make the data openly available for re-use in biological research, conservation, biotechnology and beyond.

 Suggest a species to be sequenced by the Darwin Tree of Life Project

-The Darwin Tree of Life project will eventually sequence all described eukaryotic species in Britain and Ireland, but we’d like community input into which of these should be done first.
-A list of species for which sequencing is already underway can be explored at https://tolqc.cog.sanger.ac.uk/index.html.
-The form at https://tinyurl.com/dtol-suggest allows you to propose your priorities!
+Darwin Tree of Life will eventually sequence all described eukaryotic species in Britain and Ireland, but we’d like community input into which of these should be done first.
+A list of species for which sequencing is already underway can be explored at the Darwin Tree of Life Data Portal.

 Contact